Shollenberger Januzzi & Wolfe, LLP

 Perhaps you’ve been to a bar or restaurant in Pennsylvania and noticed a bartender or server refuse to provide a visibly intoxicated patron another drink.
-Not only was the bartender looking out for that individual’s well being, he or she was complying with the state’s dram shop laws.
+Not only was the bartender looking out for that individual’s well-being, he or she was complying with the state’s dram shop laws.

-You may be wondereing what a dram shop law is.
+You may be wondering what a dram shop law is.
 In summary, in Pennsylvania, restaurant owners can be held legally responsible for over serving patrons who get into car accidents or other incidents causing injuries and damages.
 These laws are often referred to as dram show laws.

 Dram shop laws apply to more than just drunk driving accidents